LibEMG/libemg/docs/source/examples/snake_example/snake.md

     self.initialize_ui()
 ```

-When the play button is clicked, we create and start the game.
-However, the first thing that we have to do is spin up an `OnlineEMGClassifier` to make predictions in a separate process that the game can use.
+The game starts when the play button is clicked.
+However, the first thing to do is spin up an `OnlineEMGClassifier` to make predictions in a separate process that the game can use.

 ```Python
 def play_snake(self):